LaFosseAcademy/rlam/snowflake-II.md

 <br>

 - **Explain** that we're going to look at lots of the component parts of Python and then we're going to use some of these when we transfer to **Snowflake**
+- **Explain** that today will be a whistle-stop tour - we won't necessarily use all of these component parts but it is good to start to get your head around them!

 ---